andre-brandao/pyprland/Plugins.md

 ## Multi-display required

-- 🌟🌟🌟 [[workspaces_follow_focus]] provides commands and handlers allowing a more flexible workspaces usage on multi-monitor setups.
-If you think the multi-screen behavior of hyprland is not usable or broken/unexpected, this is probably for you.
+- 🌟🌟🌟 [[workspaces_follow_focus]] makes non visible workspaces available on the currently focused screen.
+        If you think the multi-screen behavior of Hyprland is not usable or broken/unexpected, this is probably for you.
 - 🌟🌟🌟 [[shift_monitors]] adds a zero-configuration "swapactiveworkspaces" command, makes a caroussel with your monitors
 - 🌟🌟🌟 [[monitors]] allows relative placement of monitors depending on the model